sta210-fa21/website/content/syllabus/index.md

 *The lowest homework grade will be dropped at the end of the semester.*

-### Exams (Perform)
+### Quizzes (Perform)

-There will be two, take-home, open-note exams.
-Through these exams you have the opportunity to demonstrate what you've learned in the course thus far.
-Each exam will include small analysis and computational tasks related to the content in the prepare, practice, and perform assignments.
-More details about the content and structure of the exams will be discussed during the semester.
+There will be three, take-home, open-note quizzes.
+Through these quizzes you have the opportunity to demonstrate what you've learned in the course thus far.
+The quizzes will focus on the conceptual understanding of the content, and they may also include small analysis and computational tasks.
+The content of the quiz will be related to the content in the prepare, practice, and perform assignments.
+More detail about the quizzes will be given during the semester.

 ### Final Project (Perform)